danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

 #### Operators

-The only operators regognized in Layer 0 are:
+The only operators recognized in Layer 0 are:

 * `expr(expr, ...) { block } ...` &mdash; Function calls.
 * `-expr` &mdash; Unary negation, strictly limited to operating on ints.